xzava/spell/README.md

 ## Flags

 > - Add the flag `--private` to pause logging on a specific search.
-> - add the flag `--fix` to autocorrect the top suggested result, works best when entering sentances
+> - Add the flag `--fix` to autocorrect the top suggested result, works best when entering sentences

 ![spell checking sentances in the terminal](http://i.imgur.com/ie1TLKb.png "spell CLI useage: autocorrect")